-In every job interview, employers are looking for the most superior candidates.
-Sometimes interviews force us to not be our best selves, but there is a crucial technique you can utilise to smash that interview and rocket your career – the STAR interview technique.
+In every job interview, there is a handy method you can utilise to put your best foot forward and land your next career opportunity – the STAR interview technique.

-The STAR job interview technique is used across a wide range of sectors to help employers understand your skills and experience, and how they can potentially be applied to the role you are interviewing for.
+The STAR job interview technique is useful no matter your sector, as it can help employers to understand your skills, experience and where they can be applied to the role you are interviewing for.

-It enables candidates to provide answers as a story and is a useful method for practicing delivery.
-At Distinct Recruitment, we recommend the STAR technique as interview preparation for all of our candidates, as it provides a structured way to answer interview questions.
+It enables candidates to provide answers as a story and is a useful method for practising delivery.
+At Distinct, we recommend the STAR technique as interview preparation for all of our candidates, as it provides a structured way to answer interview questions.

 The STAR technique incorporates competency-based interview questions designed to test the real-life applications of the skills included on your CV.
 This tests your behaviour, reactions, ability to think on your feet and dives deeper into your past work experience, showing your real-world skills and achievements to prospective employers.